2i2c-org/infrastructure/docs/reference/ci-cd.md

 # Our CI/CD system

+## Overview

+We use [GitHub Actions](https://docs.github.com/en/actions) as our CI/CD vendor and all our workflows are defined as YAML files in the [`.github/workflows` folder](https://github.com/2i2c-org/infrastructure/tree/master/.github/workflows) in the `infrastructure` repo.

 ## Automatic hub deployment

 The best place to learn about the latest state of our *automatic* hub deployment